Graduate Diploma in Health Policy

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-This program offers a critical perspective on how health systems operate and the forces that shape the health policy environment.
-It offers a comprehensive and practical understanding of policymaking, including economic evaluation and the critical use of evidence.
+The postgraduate Healthy Policy program at Sydney Medical School provides students with a comprehensive and practical understanding of health systems and policy making processes.
+It offers a critical perspective on how health systems operate and the forces that shape the health policy environment.
+The program is offered at three award levels – graduate certificate, graduate diploma and master’s degree.
+Graduates will have a comprehensive and practical understanding of policymaking, including economic evaluation; health financing and budgets; power, politics and agenda setting; and the critical use of evidence.

 This course is designed for health practioners who are interested in learning more about how health priorities are set and wish to gain a broader understanding of health systems.
 It is also for those already engaged in or planning careers in public policy who wish to extend their knowledge of health policy and policy making.